Tabs

 Finally at Tacker's Shake Shack, Hubby got a club sandwich with potato wedges, and I got a Bacon Pepper Jack cheeseburger with Tots.
 Hubby still wasn't feeling well and could only eat about half of his sandwich and a few wedges.
 Mine was tasty, but bacon and pepper jack cheese don't really mesh well together as well as I'd hoped.

-Our next stop was a nearby Walmart to get our grocery pickup (I did an online grocery pickup order last night before we left) then finally get ourselves over to the VRBO and unpack.
-Hubby just went and face-planted into bed once the car was unpacked - he's really not feeling well at all (fever, stuffy, sneezing, etc).
+Our next stop was a nearby Walmart to get our grocery pickup (I was smart and set up an online grocery pickup order last night before we left) then finally get ourselves over to the VRBO and unpack.
+Hubby immediately went and face-planted into bed once the car was unpacked - he's really not feeling well at all (fever, stuffy, sneezing, etc).
 I turned up the heater to warm up the house, and threw a few extra blankets over him once I realized he was dead to the world.
 I set about putting all of the groceries away, setting things out to charge, and chilling our sodas.
 I curled up in bed with him around 5pm or so as he dozed on and off.
 At this point, it felt like I'd read all of Twitter, so I played more FreeCell.
 Had some truly random and incoherent discussions with Hubby during those times when he was awake.

-Dinner ended up being two bags of lunch-box-size chips, two Little Debbie snacks, and two bottles of Ozarka water.
+Dinner ended up being two bags of lunch-box-size chips, two Little Debbie snacks, and two bottles of water.
 By the time 'dinner' was over, I was assuming that going to St. Louis was out of the question for tomorrow...
 But that's okay; we'll play tomorrow by ear and do St. Louis on Friday.
 Him getting better is most important, because otherwise this entire vacation will suck for both of us.

 No comments: